-The 75% target was based on the previous library computer system definition of an active library member, and it included customers who remained on the system if they had active debts even if they were not using their library card.
+The 75% target was based on a the previous library computer system definition of who an active library member was, and it included customers who remained on the system if they had active debts even although they were not using their library card.
 We now have the facility to exclude those, which is a more accurate figure of the active memberships.